medplum/medplum/packages/docs/docs/fhir-datastore/migration/convert-to-fhir.md

 }
 ```

 ## Dealing with CodeableConcepts

-As mentioned in [FHIR Basics], annotating your data with standardized codes is a crucial for interoperability with the rest of the healthcare ecosystem, and when converting your data to FHIR, you'll find that many of your target elements have the type [CodeableConcept].
+As mentioned in [FHIR Basics](codeableconcept), annotating your data with standardized codes is a crucial for interoperability with the rest of the healthcare ecosystem, and when converting your data to FHIR, you'll find that many of your target elements have the type [CodeableConcept](codeableconcept).

 It's great if your source data is already annotated with standard codes.
 Even if this isn't the case, you can:

-1. Add a [local code] representing your internal coding scheme
+1. Add a [local code](/docs/terminology/local-codes) representing your internal coding scheme
 2. Enrich your data with standard codes in a separate process

 #### Example